ucb-rit/savio-training-slurm-conda-spring-2024/slurm.md

 # Upcoming events and hiring

+ - Cybersecurity for Researchers
+   - Tuesday, October 22, 2024 at 1 pm via Zoom
+   - This brown bag session will focus on secure campus tools and services that Research IT and Berkeley IT offer to researchers, tips on navigating campus security processes, and cybersecurity best practices for keeping your research and research subjects safe.
+   - In partnership with the UC Berkeley Information Security Office and Industry Alliances Office.
+   - Check our [Events & Training page](https://research-it.berkeley.edu/events-trainings/upcoming-events-trainings) for more information about this and other upcoming events.

- - We offer platforms and services for researchers working with [sensitive data](https://docs-research-it.berkeley.edu/services/srdc/)
+ - We offer platforms and services for researchers working with [sensitive data](https://docs-research-it.berkeley.edu/services/srdc/).

  - Get paid to develop your skills in research data and computing!
    - Berkeley Research Computing is hiring several graduate student Domain Consultants for flexible appointments, 10% to 25% effort (4-10 hours/week).